i-ahmed-biz/fast-ellipsis/README.md

   - Truncate the text.
   - Add symbol or text as the end to mark text truncated.
   - HTML/ normal text supported as main and symbol text.
+### New Feature V0.1.3
+  - Update version only in bower.json.

 ### New Feature V0.1.2
   - Added demo example.